ploink/acme.sh/README.md

 # acme.sh
 SSL Certificate manager using [acme-tiny](https://github.com/diafygi/acme-tiny) from Daniel Roesler.

+<sup>(not to be confused with [Neilpang/acme.sh](https://github.com/Neilpang/acme.sh))</sup>

 This is a bash script to simplify managing certificates from [letsencrypt](https://letsencrypt.org/) but it can also be used with others that implement the ACME v2 API.
 By default it creates both RSA and EC (Elliptic Curve) certificates.
-Note that certbot does not support EC certificates at the time of writing this.
+I initially wrote this script because certbot did not support EC certificates.

 # Installation
 Download the acme.sh script and make sure you check the code before you trust it.